codeenigma/ssh-getkey-ldap/README.md

 AuthorizedKeysCommandUser nobody
 ```
 ### LDAP
-Your server must be configured to return the key in the `sshPublicKey` attribute.
+Your server must be configured to return the key(s) in the `sshPublicKey` attribute.